In Canada's COVID-19 capital, bone-weary nurses plead for summer break

 Trudeau told reporters on Thursday that his government would continue discussions with Quebec over support for nursing homes, but stressed the deployment "is not a long-term solution."

-(Reporting By Allison Lampert and Sebastien Malo in Montreal; Additional reporting by Kelsey Johnson in Ottawa; Editing by Denny Thomas and Andrea Ricci)
+(Reporting By Allison Lampert and Sebastien Malo in Montreal; Additional reporting by Kelsey Johnson in Ottawa; Editing by Denny Thomas, Andrea Ricci and David Gregorio)

 ((Allison.Lampert@thomsonreuters.com; 514-796-4212; Reuters Messaging: allison.lampert.reuters.com@reuters.net))